A Growing Movement

 The City of Syracuse and the New York Department of Transportation announced plans in 2019 to remove a portion of I-81, which runs through the city’s downtown.
 The freeway will be replaced with a reconstructed street grid and multi-modal boulevard, which will reconnect neighborhoods and improve the health and mobility of adjacent residents, 40% of whom live below the poverty line.
 New York Governor Kathy Hochul recently confirmed that the project will begin construction soon.

 I-375, Detroit, Approved

-I-375 in Detroit is the latest highway-to-boulevard conversion to move forward, having recently received formal approval from the Federal Highways Administration.
+I-375 in Detroit is the latest highway-to-boulevard conversion to move forward, having received formal approval from the Federal Highways Administration as well as a $105M federal grant to begin construction.
 Like many urban freeways across the country, the history of I-375 is intertwined with institutional racism and displacement.
 I-375 was constructed through the heart of two thriving predominantly Black neighborhoods, Paradise Valley and Black Bottom.
 These communities were among the few places where Black residents were allowed to live and were decimated by the freeway’s construction and the resulting displacement.
 In December of 2017, the Michigan Department of Transportation formally committed to the removal of I-375 through downtown Detroit, replacing it with a multi-modal boulevard, a reconnected street grid and new development.
 This project provides an opportunity to prioritize the residents and businesses who have been most impacted by the highway and ensure that they primarily benefit.